TheKingTermux/TheKingTermux/README.md

 <!-- START_SECTION:daily_quote -->
 <div align="center">

-> If you can't explain it simply, you don't understand it well enough.
+> Science is what we understand well enough to explain to a computer.
+Art is everything else we do.

-<b>— Albert Einstein</b>
+<b>— Donald Knuth</b>

 </div>
 <!-- END_SECTION:daily_quote -->